makandra/geordi/README.md

 - `geordi docker vnc`
   Opens a VNC viewer to connect to the VNC server in the container.
+  Append `--setup` to be guided through the setup of VNC viewer.

 ### `geordi drop-databases`